uktrade/platform-tools/README.md

 You may want to test any CLI changes locally.

-Run `poetry build` to build your package resulting in a package file (e.g. `dbt_copilot_tools-0.1.40.tar.gz`) in a `dist` folder.
+Run `poetry build` to build your package resulting in a package file (e.g. `dbt_platform_tools-0.1.40.tar.gz`) in a `dist` folder.
 You may need to bump up the package version before doing so.

 Copy the package file(s) to the directory where you would like to test your changes, and make sure you are in a virtual environment.
-Run `copilot-helper --version` to check the installed package version (e.g. `0.1.39`).
+Run `platform-helper --version` to check the installed package version (e.g. `0.1.39`).

 > [!NOTE]
 > Copying the package file is optional, but recommended.
 You can keep the package file in the `dist` folder and install the package from your directory.

-Run `pip install <file>` and confirm the installation has worked by running `copilot-helper --version` which would output version `0.1.40` following our example.
+Run `pip install <file>` and confirm the installation has worked by running `platform-helper --version` which would output version `0.1.40` following our example.

 > [!IMPORTANT]
-> When testing is complete, do not forget to revert the `dbt-copilot-tools` installation back to what it was; e.g. `pip install dbt-copilot-tools==0.1.39`.
+> When testing is complete, do not forget to revert the `dbt-platform-tools` installation back to what it was; e.g. `pip install dbt-platform-tools==0.1.39`.

 ### Publishing

-To publish the Python package `dbt-copilot-tools`, you will need an API token.
+To publish the Python package `dbt-platform-tools`, you will need an API token.

 1. Acquire API token from [Passman](https://passman.ci.uktrade.digital/secret/cc82a3f7-ddfa-4312-ab56-1ff8528dadc8/).
    - Request access from the SRE team.